MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-emergency-calling.md

 ## How emergency calling works

 In Omnichannel for Customer Service, agents can use the dialer to call the emergency number during a crisis.

+Here's how emergency calling works:
+1. The agent calls the emergency number such as 911 in the US or Puerto Rico.
+1. The agent status automatically changes to "Do not disturb", irrespective of the current status.
-When the agent dials the emergency number, a temporary callback number is assigned to the agent for a duration of 60 minutes.
+1. A temporary callback number is assigned to the agent for a duration of 60 minutes.
-The emergency responder can call back the agent via the callback number if the emergency call is dropped or gets disconnected.
-The emergency callback gets the highest priority, directly bypassing any routing rules, capacity profiles, and presence settings (including the "Do not disturb" status).
-During the call, the agent status is automatically changed to "Do not disturb".
+1. If the emergency call is dropped or gets disconnected, then the emergency responder can call back the agent via this callback number.
+The emergency callback gets the highest priority, bypassing all configured routing rules, capacity profiles, and presence settings.

-During the ongoing emergency conversation, the **Omnichannel Ongoing Conversations** dashboard displays the device settings and the **End call** button only.
-To ensure confidentiality, the outgoing and incoming emergency calls are not recorded and not stored as activities in call history.
+1. During the ongoing emergency conversation, the **Omnichannel Ongoing Conversations** dashboard displays the device settings and the **End call** button only.
+To ensure confidentiality, the outgoing and incoming emergency calls are not recorded and are not stored as activities in call history.

-When the agent ends the emergency call, the agent presence is reset to the prior status.
+1. When the agent ends the emergency call, the agent presence is reset to the prior status.

 ### See also